sophiayduan/Endev-board/JOURNAL.md

 ---
 title: "Endev Board"
 author: "Sophia"
-description: "A dev board with sensors and wireless features designed to monitor a 3D printer"
+description: "A dev board with sensors and features designed to monitor a 3D printer"
 created_at: "2024-6-27"
 ---
-**Running hour total: 38.5**
+**Running hour total: 59.5**

 This PCB isn't deserving of its high hour count, but I was extremely new to electronics and PCB design when I began.
+Now i'm a bit less new.

 # June 27th: Planning + basic schematic